TcMenu/IoAbstraction/README.md

 ### Advanced usage of TaskManager

-If you want to improve task manager performance in code that frequently calls delayMicroseconds(..), you can enable the flag `_TASKMGR_OVERRIDE_DELAY_` by opening TaskManager.h, it has major limitations and it's better to avoid it's use and change code to use `taskManager.yieldForMicros`.
+ARDUINO ONLY: If you want to improve task manager performance in code that frequently calls delayMicroseconds(..), you can enable the flag `_TASKMGR_OVERRIDE_DELAY_` by opening TaskManager.h, it has major limitations and it's better to avoid it's use and change code to use `taskManager.yieldForMicros`.

 ## BasicIoAbstraction - easily interchange between pins, PCF8574, MCP23017 and shift registers.